jeftegoes/AwsOverview/Database/Amazon DynamoDB.md

 - Expired items, that haven't been deleted, appears in reads/queries/scans (if you don't want them, filter them out).
 - Expired items are deleted from both LSIs and GSIs.
 - A delete operation for each expired item enters the DynamoDB Streams (can help recover expired items).
-- **Use cases:** reduce stored data by keeping only current items, adhere to regulatory obligations, ...
+- **Use cases:** Reduce stored data by keeping only current items, adhere to regulatory obligations, ...

 # 16. DynamoDB CLI - Good to Know